NAHN 51st Annual Conference Banner with a view of Denver, CO skyline

 Dr. Mensik Kennedy earned a PhD from the University of Arizona College of Nursing with a focus on health systems and a minor in public administration from the Eller College of Management.
 She holds an MBA from the University of Phoenix and a BSN from Washington State University.
 Dr. Mensik Kennedy also earned an ADN from Wenatchee Valley College-North.
 She is an assistant clinical professor at the Oregon Health and Science University School of Nursing.
 Dr. Mensik Kennedy was inducted in 2014 as a fellow of the American Academy of Nursing.
 She has been recognized as Alumna of the Year by both University of Arizona College of Nursing and Washington State University College of Nursing.

-Headshot of Jose Cucalon CalderonJose Cucalon Calderon
+Headshot of Jose Cucalon CalderonJose Cucalon Calderon, MD

 Second Keynote Session